ipfabric/docs/docs/IP_Fabric_API/authentication.md

 ---
-description: Information about how you can authenticate your API calls towards IP Fabric so you can fetch the data from your snapshots.
+description: Information about how you can authenticate your API calls to IP Fabric, enabling you to fetch data from your snapshots.
 ---

 # Authentication

 The majority of requests to the IP Fabric platform need to be authenticated.
-We provide multiple authentication methods.
-They differ from each other, please review all of them before committing to any.
+We provide multiple authentication methods, which differ from each other.
+Please review all of them before committing to any.

 ## API Token

-API Token needs to be passed as a request header.
-Please see [API Tokens](../IP_Fabric_Settings/integration/api_tokens.md) on how to create an API Token in the UI.
+API token need to be passed as a request header.
+Please see [API Tokens](../IP_Fabric_Settings/integration/api_tokens.md) on how to create an API token in the UI.

 - Allows for limiting the scope of API calls.
-This allows for giving _less_ rights than has account creating the token.
+This allows for giving _fewer_ rights than the account creating the token has.
-- Long-lived static token (secure storage is important).
+- Long-lived static tokens (secure storage is important).

 ```http
 Content-Type: application/json